sebastiancostiug/core/README.md

 -   slim/php-view
 -   slim/csrf

-and rewquires the helpers and common repos as dependencies
+and requires the helpers and common repos as dependencies